 Interaction with instructors

-Research has found that being able to interact with instructors in real time is more important to students than how or where the interaction takes place.
-Online interactions via platforms such as Zoom are considered as valuable as face-to-face conversations with an instructor.
-Access to mentors is equally important and has a significant impact on outcomes for students.
+Research has found that interacting with instructors in real-time is more important to students than how or where the interaction occurs.
+Online exchanges via platforms such as Zoom are considered as valuable as face-to-face conversations with an instructor.
+Access to mentors is equally important and has a significant impact on student outcomes.

 Reduces costs